rdbliss/huffman/notes.md

     - If $N = 1$, then the single message is already the root node.
 - $D = 1$
     - We excluded this case for a good reason.
-First, we can't do integer divison by $D - 1 = 0$.
+First, we can't do integer division by $D - 1 = 0$.
 Next, a code in the Huffman system cannot be the prefix of another.
 If we only have $1$ as a code, we have to give every message a string of ones.
 Is $111$ one message, two, or three?
 - $D = 2$